 Matsukawa Valley is blessed with countless ‘onsen’, which since time untold have been sought-out for their medicinal and healing properties – and pure relaxation!
 Enjoyable any time of year, the hot thermal waters of Matsukawa are perhaps at their most enjoyable through the cold of winter while surrounded by snow.

 8. Explore the city at night in the glow of the Zenko-ji Omotesando Illumination

-From November 24th to December 25th 2018, the inaugural Zenko-ji Omotesando Illumination will bring the heart of Nagano to life as the ancient thoroughfare and then temple itself, radiate in the light and vivid color.
+From late November to late December, the Zenko-ji Omotesando Illumination will bring the heart of Nagano to life as the ancient thoroughfare and then temple itself, radiate in the light and vivid color.
 The traditional road of pilgrimage and temple will be a place of enchantment; an illumination of the mind reflected in the light and a Buddhist paradise on earth colored purple, violet, and silver.

-The highlight of the event will take place between December 15th and 25th 2018 as Zenko-ji Temple is lit each night – between 17:00 and 20:00 – and the precinct is brilliantly illuminated – a great way to explore the city by night!
-Entry is free and promises to be a popular event in the heart of the city.
+The highlight of the event will take place between December 15th and 25th as Zenko-ji Temple is lit each night – between 17:00 and 20:00 – and the precinct is brilliantly illuminated – a great way to explore the city by night!
+Entry is free and always proves to be a popular event in the heart of the city.

 From December 15th to 25th 2019, our Snow Monkeys & Zenko-ji Winter Illumination tour combines a visit to the Jigokundani Snow Monkey Park and lunch, with attendance at the illumination followed by dinner in Nagano City – a great way to embrace the winter and festive spirit!